gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.MatchAnchoredPosition.md

 ## MatchAnchoredPosition.transformToCopy Field

-Other transform to constantly copy the scale from
+Other transform to constantly copy the anchored position from

 ```csharp
 public RectTransform transformToCopy;